anish979828/TA-AC-BACKEND-core-node-2-TNaaab/block-BNaabg/index.md

   // We have to create a file using username + append .json to create a proper file

-  // wx flag ensures that given username.json should not already exist in users directory, therwise throws an error
+  // wx flag ensures that given username.json should not already exist in users directory, otherwise throws an error

   fs.open(userDir + username + ".json", "wx", (err, fd) => {
     // fd is pointing to newly created file inside users directory